SoftwareAG/c8y-releasenotes/content/release-10-9-0/announcements-10-9-0.md

 This has the advantage that with future versions, you can seamlessly upgrade to the latest Cumulocity IoT bundles.

-If you are using the old, versioned Cumulocity IoT bundles in Apama, you have to replace them.
+If you are using the old, versioned Cumulocity IoT bundles in Apama, you must replace them.
 Proceed as follows:
 1. Go to Software AG Designer.
 2. Add the new Cumulocity IoT bundles to your Apama projects.
 3. Copy any changes you applied to the *CumulocityIoT.yaml* and *CumulocityIoT.properties* files over from the old, versioned bundles into the new bundles.